jankapunkt/meteor-client-audio-example/README.md

 ## Approach / concept

-* No initial download on app download or app init.
+* No initial download on app download or app init.latest
 * Download (better: steam) file (plus get hash signature), once on the first usage is demanded.
 Caching the file locally, if no local file could be found by given hash.
 * Playing the local file, if a local file could be found by given hash.